-- 1.1 On 23 July 2014, the European Parliament and the Council of the European Union adopted the Payment Accounts Directive (PAD), which was published in the Official Journal of the European Union on 28 August 2014.1 - 1.2 PAD sets common regulatory standards across EU Member States that must be met in order to: - improve transparency and comparability of current account fees - facilitate current account switching - ensure access to bank accounts with basic features - 1.3 The UK government consulted with industry on the implementation of PAD2 and subsequently published the Payment Accounts Regulations 2015 (the PARs) in December 20153, which transpose the EU directive into UK law. - 1.4 Part 3 of the PARs requires payment system providers (PSPs) to provide a switching service for payment accounts (see Chapter 2 of this guidance for clarification on the requirements for PSPs to provide a switching service and payment accounts that may be in scope). - 1.5 PSPs can satisfy that requirement: - by providing a switching service which meets the requirements of Schedule 3 of the PARs - or by being a member of an alternative switching scheme designated by the PSR as meeting the requirements of Regulation 15(2) of the PARs. - 1.6 In this Guidance we refer to alternative arrangements as "alternative switching schemes" and "designated switching schemes".
+- 1.1 On 23 July 2014, the European Parliament and the Council of the European Union adopted the Payment Accounts Directive (PAD), which was published in the Official Journal of the European Union on 28 August 2014.2 - 1.2 PAD sets common regulatory standards across EU Member States that must be met in order to: - improve transparency and comparability of current account fees - facilitate current account switching - ensure access to bank accounts with basic features - 1.3 The UK government consulted with industry on the implementation of PAD3 and subsequently published the Payment Accounts Regulations 2015 (the PARs) in December 20154, which transpose the EU directive into UK law. - 1.4 Part 3 of the PARs requires payment service providers (PSPs) to provide a switching service for payment accounts (see Chapter 2 of this guidance for clarification on the requirements for PSPs to provide a switching service and payment accounts that may be in scope). - 1.5 PSPs can satisfy that requirement: - by providing a switching service which meets the requirements of Schedule 3 of the PARs, or - by being a member of an alternative switching scheme designated by the PSR as meeting the requirements of Regulation 15(2) of the PARs and remaining compliant with the PARs' requirements